camauger/croustillant/DEPLOYMENT.md

 4. Ensure `requirements.txt` is in `netlify/functions/`

 ### Database Connection Errors
-**Problem**: "SUPABASE_URL must be set" error
+**Problem**: "DATABASE_URL must be set" error

 **Solutions**:
-1. Verify environment variables in Netlify
+1. Verify `DATABASE_URL` is set in Netlify environment variables
-2. Check that variables don't have trailing spaces
+2. Check that the connection string is correct and includes `?sslmode=require`
+3. Verify your Neon project is active (not suspended)
+4. Test the connection string in Neon SQL Editor
-3. Redeploy site after adding variables
+5. Redeploy site after adding/updating variables
-4. Use anon key, not service role key

 ### CORS Errors
 **Problem**: Browser shows CORS policy errors